 8. The display will flash across if the battery is low.
 To maintain the lifetime of the battery, this unit features an automatic shut-off function that activates after approximately 25 minutes of operation

-9. The Tender Tykes Digital Pacifier Thermometer may be a sealed unit and must get replaced when the battery becomes low.
+9. The Tender Tykes Digital Pacifier Thermometer may be a sealed unit, and the battery must be replaced when it becomes low.

 Cleaning Instructions: